Foreign Registration for Hedge Funds: Multi-State Guide

 State-specific traps and jurisdiction risk

-Two state-specific rules create acute risk for fund entities:
+Two state-specific rules and one cross-state issue create acute risk for fund entities.

-California tax-registration feedback loop: Commentary from Stradley Ronon (February 2025) warns that if an entity files a state tax return, the state may require registration regardless of the entity's actual level of contacts.
+Commentary from Stradley Ronon (February 2025) warns that if an entity files a state tax return, the state may treat that filing as an indicator the entity is doing business and require registration regardless of the entity's actual level of contacts.
 Fund entities paying California franchise tax may also need to evaluate whether they have a separate registration obligation with the Secretary of State.

-Consent-to-jurisdiction risk: Stradley Ronon also notes that, following a 2023 U.S. Supreme Court decision, states with consent-by-registration statutes can assert general personal jurisdiction over a registered foreign entity for lawsuits beyond those arising from in-state activities.
-A fund that registers in a plaintiff-favorable state may expose itself to securities litigation in a less favorable forum.
-Registration decisions require balancing foreign qualification penalties against litigation exposure.
+In states with such statutes, registration can support general personal jurisdiction for lawsuits beyond those arising from in-state activities.
+A fund that registers in a plaintiff-favorable state may expose itself to securities litigation in a less favorable forum, and registration decisions require balancing foreign qualification penalties against litigation exposure.

 Tax nexus and foreign registration are separate compliance tracks